stoeps13/connections-doc/source/admin/secure/t_secure_with_tam-spnego.md

     -   Click **Map special subjects** in the drop-down menu, then click **All authenicated in application's realm**.
     -   Click **OK**, then click **Save**.

+        !!! note
-        **Note:** These steps need to be completed for Files and Wikis.
+    These steps need to be completed for Files and Wikis.
 Once the steps are done, restart the configuration to see the changes.

 After users sign in to the Windows desktop, they are automatically signed into Connections.

+!!! note
-**Note:** If you are using on-ramp plug-ins or mobile services, your data traffic is not authenticated by Kerberos tickets or SPNEGO tokens.
+    If you are using on-ramp plug-ins or mobile services, your data traffic is not authenticated by Kerberos tickets or SPNEGO tokens.
 It is instead authenticated through Java EE form-based authentication.

 For more information about Kerberos and SPNEGO, refer to [SPNEGO protocol and Kerberos authentication](https://www.ibm.com/docs/sva/9.0.1?topic=concepts-spnego-protocol-kerberos-authentication) in the IBM Security Access Manager documentation.